floriancourgey/blog/_posts/2018-05-28-create-an-admin-for-a-customized-sql-table.md

 ## Step 2: Create your Admin Controller

 AdminController can only be created inside a Module.
-Let&#8217;s create a dummy module first in `modules/my_module/my_module.php`:
+Let's create a dummy module first in `modules/my_module/my_module.php`:

 ```php
 <?php